Misdirection

 Key features

-Focuses on real-world performance skills
+Focuses on practical performance skills for real-world settings

-Emphasizes essential skills like pocket management and misdirection
+Emphasizes pocket management and seamless execution

 Pros